- Brand name

 Applying too much cream or applying it more frequently will not help your spots clear up more quickly, and may cause redness, peeling and discomfort.
-If this does happen, use the cream less often, or stop using it for a few days and then start again.
+If this does happen, you may need to use a non-pore-clogging moisturiser (non-comedogenic) use the cream less often, or stop using it for a few days and then start again.

 - Wash your hands after using the cream.

 - It can take 6 to 8 weeks before you see the full benefit of Stieva-A Cream.